 In February 2016, the FASB issued ASU 2016-02, Leases, which revises the accounting related to lessor and lessee accounting.
+In July 2018, the FASB also issued ASU 2018-10 Codification Improvements to Topic 842, Leases and ASU 2018-11 Leases (Topic 842) Targeted Improvements.
 Under the new guidance, lessees will be required to recognize a lease liability and a right-of-use asset ("ROU") for all leases with terms greater than 12 months.
 Leases will be classified as either finance or operating, with classification affecting the pattern of expense recognition in the income statement.
-The provisions of ASU 2016-02 are effective for fiscal years beginning after December 15, 2018, and should be applied through a modified retrospective transition approach for leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements with certain practical expedients available.
+The provisions of ASU 2016-02 are effective for fiscal years beginning after December 15, 2018 and may be applied through a modified retrospective transition approach for leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements with certain practical expedients available.
+An entity may apply the new leases standard at the adoption date and recognize a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption.
 Early adoption is permitted.
 Since the effective date will not be until January 1, 2019, there is no immediate impact on the financial statements.
 Leases previously defined as capital leases will continue to be defined as a capital lease with no material changes to the accounting methodology.
 The Company currently maintains two capital leases.
-The Company is performing an assessment of its leases and has begun preparations for implementation and restrospective application to the earliest reporting period.
+The Company is performing an assessment of its leases and has begun preparations for implementation and recognition of a cumulative-effective adjustment to the Janaury 1, 2019 balances on a prospective basis.
 Under the new guidance, leases previously defined as operating leases will be defined as financing leases and capitalized if the term is greater than one year.
 As a result, financing leases will be recorded as an asset and a corresponding liability at the present value of the total lease payments.
 The asset will be decremented over the life of the lease on a pro-rata basis resulting in lease expense while the liability will be decremented using the interest method (i.e. principal and interest).
 As such, the Company expects the new guidance will materially impact the asset and liability balances of the Company's consolidated financial statements and related disclosures at the time of adoption.
 The majority of our current operating leases have been negotiated to expire after the adoption date.
-Consequently, for the leases with terms that go beyond the adoption date, the amounts we expect to recognize as additional liabilities and corresponding ROU assets based upon the present value of the remaining rental payments should approximate \$2,400.
+Consequently, for the leases with terms that go beyond the adoption date, the amounts we expect to recognize as additional liabilities and corresponding ROU assets based upon the present value of the remaining rental payments should approximate \$1,318.